Who can use the large format printers?

 We can accommodate specific types of specialty prints; please contact Amanda Glenn-Bradley, User Engagement Librarian and Coordinator of the CrAFT Studio for additional information.

 We sure do; we have a 12" AND a 24" Xyron PRO 1255 cold laminator, and you can add on laminating to appropriately sized prints for $2.50 a linear foot (12" width) or $5.00 a linear foot (24" width) on the printing submission form!

 What file type do I need to send in?

-Can't you use a PowerPoint file?
+Can't I submit a PowerPoint/Keynote file?

-How large can my file be?
+How large can my file be in megabytes?

 What can I print?